Mallott-Lab/Mallott-Lab.github.io/research.md

 ### What are the relative contributions of host genetics and environment to the gut microbiome?
 <details>
 <summary>
-More information on hybridization and the gut microbiome.
+Hybridization and the gut microbiome.
 </summary>
 <br>
 Natural hybrid zones offer a unique opportunity to disentangle the relative contributions of host genetics and environment to the gut microbiome.
 We are currently studying the gut microbiomes of hybridizing populations of tufted gray langurs (*Semnopithecus priam*) and purple-faced langurs (*Semnopithecus vetulus*) in Sri Lanka as part of the [Kaludiyapokuna Primate Conservation and Research Center](https://kpcrc.org/).